 We are gradually moving towards an era, where everything is interconnected in nature and highly interactive in nature.
 With the advent of the Internet of Things concept, there is a change in the psychology of people regarding the use of the internet and the cloud as a platform for storage purposes.
 It can be said that in the upcoming years, we are going to witness a whole new ecosystem in terms of device connectivity and technology.

 This is a guide to IoT Architecture.
-Here we discuss the concept of IoT Architecture along with its 4 major stages in detail.
-You may also look at the following articles to learn more-
+Here we discuss the brief overview of IoT Architecture along with its 4 major stages with detail explanation.
+You may also look at the following articles to learn more –